nikhilnair31/brainFart/README.md

 * General
         - [x] Figure out how to avoid seeing login page on consecutive loads
 * Home page
-    - [ ] Have delete confirm show up as popup instead of full screen
-    - [ ] Fix data flow to avoid refetching full collection's data on up/downvoting
-    - [ ] Show random idea on top of older ideas with quick up/downvotes with keys
+        - [x] Show random idea on top of older ideas with quick up/downvotes
+        - [x] Fix data flow to avoid refetching full collection's data on up/downvoting
         - [x Have footer stay at botom of page even while searching
         - [x] Fix logout popup to user's image for responsive
         - [x] Center brainFart text